Woody Woodpecker filmography

-This is a list of animated cartoons that star Woody Woodpecker, who appeared in 203 cartoons (196 Woody shorts and 7 miscellaneous shorts) during and after the Golden age of American animation.
+This is a list of animated cartoons that star Woody Woodpecker, who appeared in 204 cartoons (195 Woody shorts and 9 miscellaneous shorts) during and after the Golden age of American animation.
 All the cartoons were produced by Walter Lantz Productions, and were distributed by Universal Pictures, United Artists and Universal International.
-Also listed are miscellaneous cartoons that feature Woody but are not a part of the main short series, and the 2018 Woody Woodpecker web series.
+Also listed are miscellaneous cartoons that feature Woody but are not a part of the main short series.